imCodePartnerAB/iVIS/docs/api/activities.rst

 Parameters response:
 ~~~~~~~~~~~~~~~~~~~~
     *Array(Activity)*
-Null properties of every object in array:
+On server fill properties of every object in array:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
     *id*